pradeepaarjun/ml-powered-application/README.md

 - **Manual Input**: Users can input flight details manually and receive instant price predictions.
 - **Upload CSV**: Users can upload a CSV file containing multiple flight records for batch prediction.
 - **Past Predictions**: View past predictions made by the web app or scheduled prediction jobs.
+Prerequisites:
+1)Python 3.10
+2)Conda (or any other virtual environment manager)
 ## Getting started

 ### Installation and setup